iphan/system-metrics-service/README.md

 A scheduled task runs every minute to query raw data for the past minute, aggregate it and store it in DB.
 The scheduled can be adjusted by `minute.tier.cron.schedule` application property.

-A seperate scheduled task runs every hour to query raw data for the hour minute, aggregate it and store it in DB.
+A seperate scheduled task runs every hour to query raw data for the past hour, aggregate it and store it in DB.
 The scheduled can be adjusted by `hour.tier.cron.schedule` application property.

 _Note_:
 > I ran out of time to add much unit tests and make the query code leverage the tiered data.